cdklabs/cdk-monitoring-constructs/README.md

       dimensionsMap: {
         FirstDimension: "FirstDimensionValue",
         // Allow any value for the given dimension (pardon the weird typing to satisfy DimensionsMap)
-        SecondDimension: undefined as unknown as string
+        SecondDimension: undefined as unknown as string,
-      }
+      },
       statistic: MetricStatistic.SUM,
     }
   ]